 Want to open a retirement account with Acorns?
 This second tier may be for you.

-In addition to all the features you get with the $1 plan, you also get:
+In addition to all the features you get with the $1 monthly fee plan, you also get:

-- A separate account to manage your retirement dollars
+- A separate cash management account to handle your retirement dollars

 - Recommended IRA and portfolio options based on your specific needs